New York reports 1st US polio case in nearly a decade

 Vaccines became available starting in 1955, and a national vaccination campaign cut the annual number of U.S. cases to less than 100 in the 1960s and fewer than 10 in the 1970s, according to the Centers for Disease Control and Prevention.

-In 1979, polio was declared eliminated in the U.S., meaning there was no longer routine spread.
+In 1979, polio was declared eliminated in the U.S., meaning there was no longer a routine spread.

 There are two types of polio vaccines.
 The U.S. and many other countries use shots made with an inactivated version of the virus.
 But some countries where polio has been more of a recent threat use a weakened live virus that is given to children as drops in the mouth.
 In rare instances, the weakened virus can mutate into a form capable of sparking new outbreaks.